icvitkov/icvitkov/README.md

 I'm committed to staying up-to-date with industry trends, ensuring that my contributions remain cutting-edge and impactful and I'm always eager to take on new challenges and opportunities.

-You can find me on GitHub as @icvitkov, where I continue to explore and contribute to the world of frontend development using these technologies.
 Let's connect and collaborate to shape the future of web technology! 🌟

 ### Talking about Personal Stuff: